Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 “In the dance of infatuation, we see others not as they are, but as projections of who we want them to be.
 And we impose on them all the imaginary criteria we think will fill the void in our hearts.”

-And finding our business partner is almost like finding a life partner, sometimes we overlook the minor things because we get infatuated by other dominant traits.
+Finding a business partner is almost like finding a life partner, sometimes we overlook the minor things because we get infatuated by other dominant traits.

 The idea is not to hurry, but be calm and tactical in the selection process.

 Start with a trial period and see how the other person can add value and how you can figure out a way to work together.
-If not, then keep looking and find a suitable match for you, but don’t settle on a low hanging fruit.
+If not, then keep looking and find a suitable match for you, but don’t settle on a low-hanging fruit.

 STEP BY STEP PROCESS FOR HIRING A CO-FOUNDER

-The whole process of finding a co-founder can be done in a matter of 8 easy to follow steps.
+The whole process of finding a co-founder can be done in a matter of 8 easy-to-follow steps.

 Founders and startups usually don’t have any credibility in the marketplace.
 Because to the outside world, you’re just another website.
 And that’s where you need to start first.